jonnonz1/nz-statute-book/acts/public/1989/public-finance-act-1989.md

   (d) each category of other expenses; and
   (e) each category of capital expenditure; and
   (f) expenses and capital expenditure to be incurred by each intelligence and security department.
-(2) All expenses or capital expenditure to be incurred in any financial year must be allocated to 1 of the types of appropriation set out in subsection (1) within a Vote specified in an Appropriation Act.
+(2) All expenses or capital expenditure to be incurred in any financial year must be allocated to one of the types of appropriation set out in subsection (1) within a Vote specified in an Appropriation Act.
 (3) An output expense appropriation referred to in subsection (1)(a) must consist of— (a) a class of outputs to be supplied—
     (i) by a department; or